richard-zig/crock32/README.md

 # Crock32

-This is a zig implementation of Douglas Crockford's (base32 encoding scheme)[See: https://www.crockford.com/base32.html].
+This is a zig implementation of Douglas Crockford's [base32 encoding scheme](https://www.crockford.com/base32.html).

+It is useful for generating small, human-readable identifiers (like on short links).

 ## Installation